drlinux/mynxer/README.md

 mynxer
 ======

-Bash tool for creating easily virtual hosts for LEMP stack
+Bash tool to easily create virtual hosts for LEMP stack

 #####Usage :

         $ sudo ./create_host hostname #localhost doesn't matters

         $ sudo ./create_host.sh drlinux.org

 Then follow the white rabbit ;)

-Currently supporting Magento, Prestashop, Laravel , Wordpress projects.
+Currently supporting Magento, PrestaShop, Laravel, and Wordpress projects.

-The script also able to clone SVN and Git based projects.
+The script is also able to clone SVN and Git based projects.

 Any pull request more than welcome!